-Now I would like to discuss your perceptions of respect for dignity by the [INSTITUTION / SERVICE PROVIDER] you interact with.
+Now I want to discuss your perceptions of respect for dignity by the [INSTITUTION / SERVICE PROVIDER] you interact with.

 How much do you agree or disagree that the following applied to you in the past 12 months?

-SERVICE PROVIDER BEHAVIORS 22) The [INSTITUTION / SERVICE PROVIDER] valued you as a person.
-23) The [INSTITUTION / SERVICE PROVIDER] provider listened to your perspectives and concerns.
+22) The [INSTITUTION / SERVICE PROVIDER] valued you as a person.
+SERVICE PROVIDER BEHAVIORS 23) The [INSTITUTION / SERVICE PROVIDER] listened to your perspectives and concerns.
 24) People in the [INSTITUTION] treated you with respect.